BloomTech-Labs/CS10-restaurant-pos/README.md

 }
 ```

-`tableNumbers`: Should be an array with the table numbers.
+`tables`: Should be an array with the table numbers.

+**NOTE** Make sure to include all of the combined tables in the array.
+This endpoint replaces the whole `tables` field!

 `food`: Should be an array of Item ObjectIds